leoslamas/book-green-threads-explained/an-example-we-can-build-upon.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-Lets set a small stack size here, only 48 bytes so we can print the stack and look at it before we switch contexts:
+Let’s set a small stack size here, only 48 bytes so we can print the stack and look at it before we switch contexts:

 {% code-tabs %}
 {% code-tabs-item title="main.rs" %}